(con't from Part I)

-If we set out to do something way outside the box we'll never be able to do a real work of art.
+Godin maintains that if we set out to do something way outside the box we'll never be able to do a real work of art.

-Artists think along the edges of the box because that's where things get done ... that's where the audience is ... that's where the means of production are available ... that's where they can make an impact.
+He claims (rightfully so, in this organist's opinion) that artists think along the edges of the box because that's where things get done ... that's where the audience is ... that's where the means of production are available ... that's where they can make an impact.

 Linchpins delight and challenge their customers and peers.